 - Local stakeholders can collaborate e.g. national law enforcement and hosting providers

 Hotline analysts are the people who investigate these reports.
 These unsung heroes analyse the content and act to have illegal content removed so no one else has to see it.
 Behind these analysts are a whole team of people including hotline managers, communications specialists, and technology experts, all working together to support analysts’ work and encourage and facilitate the public to report.

-In 2020, hotlines across the INHOPE network exchanged more than one million urls of CSAM (1.038.268).
+In 2021, hotlines across the INHOPE network exchanged almost one million URLs of CSAM (928,278).
 Without the proper tools, analysing these reports is an impossible and cumbersome task.
 Often, a single report can contain thousands of items of CSAM.
 Without the proper tools, analysing these reports is an impossible task.

 Essential technology to get the job done

 Once something is on the internet, it can be downloaded, shared, and reuploaded time and time again.
 This means hotlines around the world receive reports of the same content tens, hundreds, and sometimes even thousands of times.
 Our secure platform, ICCAM, enables hotlines to work as a network by indicating whether an item of CSAM has already been assessed by someone else.

 ICCAM enables hotlines to share reports of CSAM with each other and INTERPOL, saving precious time, reducing trauma, and enabling victims and perpetrators to be found.

 In the last year, ICCAM has also been expanded to handle orphan reports.
 This means that no matter which country CSAM is reported or hosted in, analysts around the world can work together to ensure reports hosted in countries without an active hotline are also actioned and removed.